swajid/review_and_read_ahead/README.md

 (10/1,10/6)
 - [ ] Add papers/stars/favs from twitter
-- [ ] Make list of common/useful icons
+- [ ] Make list of common/useful icons: (databases, oss, writing, bio, cs, etc (draw this out on paper)
 - [ ] Review everything -> add * icons (figure out the correct height), use py lib to resize and recolor all icons

 (~,10/15)